Homeless Services (Project TEACH)

-- informs parents and the community of the educational rights of children under the definition of homeless
+- informs parents and the community of the education rights of children under the definition of homeless

 - collaborates with school districts, shelters, and agencies

-- provides services for families staying in and/or attending school in Sacramento County
+- connect children, youth, and their families staying in and/or attending school in Sacramento County to local education liaisons

-- provides professional development and referral to resources
+- provides professional development and referral to community resources

-Project TEACH, at the Sacramento County Office of Education (SCOE), can help!
-Free help to keep your child in school, plus assistance with transportation, school supplies, and more.
+Project TEACH, a program at the Sacramento County Office of Education (SCOE), can help!
+Free help to keep your child in school, plus connection to transportation assistance, school supplies, and more.